 - We don't permit physical fighting

-- If they engage in physical fighting, they will be suspended from all of our Jr. High programs for an indefinite period of time.
+- If they engage in physical fighting, they will be suspended from all of our Middle School programs for an indefinite period of time.

 Our approach usually involves an adult leader finding the couple and explaining to them our policy and reasons.
 The couple is usually understanding and cooperative when we approach them with sensitivity and firmness.
 We've never really had the same students offend this issue more than once since the confrontation is embarrassing for them.
 We go easy with un-churched guests.

-In addition, the Biblical view of sexuality is continually addressed during our Jr. High meetings and it's stressed in our one on one time.
+In addition, the Biblical view of sexuality is continually addressed during our Middle School meetings and it's stressed in our one on one time.
 We find that students are fairly receptive when they understand the reasoning behind God's views on this.
 We have some excellent resources on this topic.
 Let us know if you could use some help.